spacetelescope/specviz/docs/line_labels.rst

 in Astropy's ECSV format.

-One a spectrum is displayed in the plot window, clicking on the "Line Labels" tab in the plug-in bar bar will give access to the line labels tool, which contain the functionality to manage the line lists.
+One a spectrum is displayed in the plot window, clicking on the "Line Labels" tab in the plug-in bar will give access to the line labels tool, which contain the functionality to manage the line lists.